 According to the Anti-Defamation League, the phrase “It’s okay to be white” has been used by white supremacists to promote their ideals and direct people to their websites, such as Murdoch Murdoch.
 Similar flyer campaigns began in late 2017 and have occurred on college campuses throughout the country.

 What is being done

-When the first unapproved postings were found the evening of Oct.
-31, they were removed immediately and campus police were notified.
-Additional postings were found across campus that night and the following morning and into the weekend.
+When the first unapproved postings were found on the evening of Oct.
+31, 2019, they were removed immediately and campus police were notified.
+Additional postings were found across campus that night, the following morning and into the weekend.
 Facilities Management and the Racist and Bias Protocol Committee were also notified.

 These flyers were posted in violation of the university posting policy.
 The Department of Public Safety documented the incident and will use it as evidence if any related illegal activity occurs.
 Video surveillance is being checked to determine whether any students were involved.
-If any are identified, the Office of the Dean of Students will contact them to discuss policies, relevant sanctions and provide education about the background, history and impact of these messages.
+If any are identified, the Office of the Dean of Students will contact them to discuss policies and relevant sanctions, and provide education about the background, history and impact of these messages.
 This is standard protocol for all posting violations.

 What to do